schams-net/nagios/Documentation/InstallationAndSetup/NagiosServerPlugin/Index.rst

 	Reload aborted.
 Check your Nagios configuration.

 Assuming the reload/restart of the Nagios® server was successful, you can customise your configuration.
-Execute the "check\_typo3.sh" script in the command line to list all available options.
+Execute the ``check_typo3.sh`` script in the command line without any parameters to list all available options.